jee-mj/portfolio/src/content/sql/aim.md

-Using Domain Driven Design, capture the system requirements with respect to the SLA with the client.
+Using Domain Driven Design, capture requirements with respect to the SLA with the client.